Disclosure: When you buy through links on our website we may earn a commission.

 What Does Everything TSA Approved Mean?

 Most of us focus on our bags when flying.
-We don’t know what TSA approved is and what TSA employees are doing unless they stop and check our luggage.
-The TSA employees are always trying to improve their processes to better protect travelers from terrorism.
-These changes may be due to new knowledge unknown to the general public and could require additional measures to ensure safety.
+We don’t know what TSA approved is and what TSA agents are doing unless they stop and check our luggage.
+The TSA is always trying to improve its processes to better protect travelers from terrorism.
+Things can change in a nanosecond.
+The changes may be due to new knowledge unknown to the general public and could require additional measures to ensure safety.

 Where Can I Put My Luggage Before Check In2